 Parents, perhaps it’s not possible for you to understand what it truly feels like to have clinical depression unless you’ve suffered from it yourself, but the above descriptions should give you some indication of what your son or daughter is currently going through.
 If nothing more, they should make you realize that depression is far, far more severe than just “having the blues” or feeling “sad”.

 Depression is a soul-sucking, debilitating illness – one that is so severe that it is the 3rd, 2nd and leading cause of death for adolescents aged 15-24 in the US, UK and Australia, respectively.
 So if your son or daughter is going through it, don’t just tell them to “pull themselves together” or to simply “get over it”.
 Instead, listen to them.
 Support them.
-And encourage them to get professional help.
+Let them know you are there for them.
+And encourage them to get professional help if symptoms persist.

 A few helpful resources:

 healthychildren.org– The AAP (American Academy of Pediatrics) Parenting Website

 suicidepreventionlifeline.org– The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones.